HarshitMadhup/ChatApp/README.md

-# SecureChat🔐
+# flutterChat�
-=> A real-time chat application for mobile devices which provides a secure chatting experience among users with the help of fast and secure **AES-256 symmetric encryption** algorithm.
+=> A real-time chat application for mobile devices which provides a smooth chatting experience among users.

-=> It also uses SHA-256 for maintaining integrity.

 => It uses FireBase🔥 API for authentication and FireStore DB.